If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 It’s more than just the cool, it gives you caffeine-sip of iced coffee.
 Started from boutique coffee shops, it could take its place on the Caffe menus of big leagues like Starbucks and Peets.

-Flavor is one of those handful of reasons why Cold Brew exploded over the last few years and with the first sip, you may think why people didn't cold brewing coffee ages ago.
+The flavor is one of those handful of reasons why Cold Brew exploded over the last few years, and with the first sip, you may think why people didn’t cold brewing coffee ages ago.

 You won’t have to beg your organs to co-operate for this drink, It’s pretty much discomfort-free even for an impatiently empty stomach.